Insight

 |

-Kearney is an independent dharma
+is an

-teacher in the lineage of Mahasi Sayadaw.
-He
+independent dharma teacher in the lineage of

-has trained extensively in the Mahasi
+Mahasi Sayadaw.
+He has trained extensively in

-approach to insight meditation, where his
+the Mahasi approach to insight meditation,

-principal teachers were Panditarama Sayadaw
+where his principal teachers were Panditarama

-Diamond Sangha lineage of Zen Buddhism, his
+the Diamond Sangha lineage of Zen Buddhism,

-principal teachers being Robert Aitken Roshi
+his principal teachers being Robert Aitken

-and Paul Maloney Roshi.
+Roshi and Paul Maloney Roshi.
 Patrick has a

-particular interest in the original
+particular interest in the original teachings

-teachings of the Buddha, before Theravada or
+of the Buddha, before Theravada or Mahayana

-Mahayana were thought of.
-He studies Pali,
+were thought of.
+He studies Pali, the language

-the language of the earliest surviving
+of the earliest surviving Indian recension of

-early texts to the practice of dharma in the
+practice of dharma in the contemporary world.

 |